jon-harper/E34M1/docs/modules/front.md

 **Description**

-Lightweight version of the Front that does not mount an accelerometer.
+Version of the Front that does not mount an accelerometer.

 [**Revision:**](#revision-history) v0.5